SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US245 - Add figure category/01.requirements-engineering/README.md

 - The category name may include spaces and special characters, but must be unique (case-insensitive).
 - The system should be prepared for future internationalization/localization.
-- There should be a configurable maximum length for the category name (e.g., 50 characters).
+- There should be a configurable maximum length for the category name (80 characters).
+- The category description should also have a configurable maximum length (255 characters).
-- All operations should be audited for traceability.
+- All operations should be audited for traceability (who created, when, and possibly who updated).
+- The category status should support future activation/inactivation (see US248).